 It comes in a white powder that can be totally dissolved in any lukewarm liquid such as water, or juice, or added to a smoothie or even a salad.
 By the way, drinking liquids that are too cold is actually hard on your stomach.
 MS Prebiotic is low FODMAP, Non-GMO, Keto, and Paleo Friendly, certified Gluten-free, and free of dairy.
 The single daily dose contains 7g of insoluble fiber.
 It’s also made in Canada, eh?

 6. GO EXERCISE

-We’re all heard that living a sedentary lifestyle is detrimental to our health.
+W e have all heard that living a sedentary lifestyle is detrimental to our health.
 Right?
 But did you know that not getting enough exercise can be bad for your gut health?
 Indeed it can.
-Just getting 20 minutes a day of some sort of exercise such as going for a walk, jog, practicing yoga, or even dancing is all you need to have a more diverse gut microbiome.
+Just getting 20 minutes a day of some sort of exercise such as going for a walk, jogging, practicing yoga, or even dancing is all you need to have a more diverse gut microbiome.
 Sounds easy enough.
 I mean we’re not talking here about training for the Olympics.
 It’s pretty simple and easy to accomplish.
 Your gut will thank you for it.